Razzmee/Ball-tracking-with-color/README.md

 All tasks were completed successfully, but there was a slight loss in accuracy during ball detection.
 Therefore, I am  building an persistent object detection model that can more smoothly detect and recognize the balls to improve accuracy.

+# Ball Detection.py is used to show result.
+# Write video.py  file is used to write result in video and text file.
+# Information.txt file contain the required file.